scotthowson/scotthowson/README.md

 # Welcome to My GitHub Profile!

 Hi, I'm **Scott Howson** 👋.
-I’m an open-source enthusiast, currently working on projects related to **Ubuntu Ports**, **Ubuntu TV**, and **custom 3D printing**.
-I focus on **kernel development**, building unique solutions for **Ubuntu-based projects**, and creating tools for **3D printing** and other creative endeavors.
+I’m an open-source enthusiast with a strong focus on **Ubuntu Ports**, **Ubuntu TV**, and **custom 3D printing**.
+I specialize in **kernel development**, building tailored solutions for **Ubuntu-based projects**, and crafting useful tools for **3D printing**.

-Feel free to browse my repositories, check out my contributions, and reach out if you're interested in collaborating or discussing ideas!
+Feel free to explore my repositories, dive into my contributions, and reach out if you’re interested in collaborating or discussing ideas!

 ---

 ## 🚀 What I’m Working On

-- Contributing to **Ubuntu TV** and exploring the revival of old Ubuntu-based projects.
+- Contributing to **Ubuntu TV** and working on bringing life to old Ubuntu-based projects.
 - Developing and experimenting with **Ubuntu Ports phone kernels**.
-- Working on various **3D printing** projects, focusing on both FDM and resin printing.
+- Focusing on various **3D printing** projects, with an emphasis on both FDM and resin printing.
-- Building custom tools and software solutions for my projects.
+- Building custom tools and software solutions to support my development work.

 ---